jecalderon/Tissue_Model_2019/README.md

 Debugged by additional collaborator, Oghenefejiro Theodore Abohweyere of Durham College, Canada. email: oghenefejiro.abohweyere@dcmail.ca, rulecoconuts@gmail.com

 Fix by Oghenefejiro: added an if statement to handle absence of arguments by setting variable 'myname' to a default value.

+Check: Pushes can be made from Oghenefejiro Theo branch